nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry-k8s/README.md

 }
 ```
  * _k8sNamespaces_: The Kubernetes namespaces to scan (Default: ["default"])
+ * _socketTimeoutSec_: Socket timeout when trying to the Kubernetes service (default: 3)
  * _scanPeriodSec_: The interval in seconds for scans (Default: 30)
  * _checkIntervalSec_: The time in seconds after that a registered services show be re-checked (Default: 300)
  * _serviceNameFilter_: A regular expression for services that should be checked (case insensitive).
 (Default: ".*")